 By Ramani Durvasula, Ph.D., California State University Los Angeles

-I am honored to have the opportunity to introduce the recipient of Division 38’s 2014 Award for Outstanding Contributions to Health Psychology by a Senior Professional.
+I am honored to have the opportunity to introduce the recipient of Division 38’s 2014 Excellence in Health Psychology Research Award.
 It is an honor because I have the opportunity now to introduce a mentor, a colleague, and most of all – a friend.
 Briefly – there is no doubt that Dr. Halkitis embodies the spirit of this award as a scholar, teacher, mentor, advocate, and leader, and because his work in the field of health psychology has been transformative.

 Dr. Halkitis is presently Associate Dean for Research and Doctoral Studies, Professor of Applied Psychology and Public Health and Director of the Center for Health, Identity, Behavior and Prevention Studies (CHIBPS) at the Steinhardt School of Culture, Education, and Human Development at New York University.
 He is internationally renowned for his work examining the intersection between HIV, drug abuse, and mental health burden, and considered one of the nation’s leading experts on methamphetamine addiction and HIV behavioral research.
 His current program of research is focused on 2 primary areas: (a) the development of emerging adult gay and bisexual men with regard to risk and protective factors that predispose these young men to development of syndemics as well as resiliencies; and (b) the risk behaviors of older adult HIV-‐ positive gay men and the association of aging, executive function, and mental health burden as antecedents of drug use and sexual risk taking.
 A current buzzword in our field is “intersectionality.”
 Dr. Halkitis has been working in intersectionality, an essential element to understanding the dynamics of HIV, before many of us began talking about it.
 His research has always been and remains focused on the complex intersectionalities that characterize HIV research, and integrates race, ethnicity, culture, sexual orientation, socioeconomic status, and social class within the larger context of service provision.